 Master Project Schedule

 BZ has developed a Master Project Schedule to support the Clinical Informatics PWS.
-This schedule is shown below in Figure 3.1.
+This schedule for the Option Year is shown below in Figure 2 with the schedule for the Four-Month Extension contract captured in Figure 3.
 This Master Project Schedule has been developed in Microsoft Project.
 The Master Project Schedule is being updated as needed (monthly at minimum) and is the primary project artifact used to monitor and report project status and progress at the monthly progress/status briefings.

-Figure 3.1 – Master Project Schedule
+Figure 2 – Master Project Schedule (Option Year)